Telecom - Commission Letter addressed to Martin Moses (9319-4082 Québec Inc. (Haute-Vitesse.com))

 Saint-Basile-le-Grand (QC) J3N 1S9

-RE: Your company’s mandatory participation in the CCTS
+RE: Haute-Vitesse.com’s mandatory participation in the CCTS – Commission staff request for information

 Dear Mr. Moses,

-Failure to participate in the CCTS is taken seriously by the CRTC and may result in enforcement action being taken against non-compliant service providers.
-For instance, the CRTC may undertake regulatory proceedings and could, at the end of such proceedings, impose administrative monetary penalties against non-compliant service providers.
+We remind you that failure to participate in the CCTS is taken seriously by the CRTC and may result in enforcement action being taken against non-compliant service providers.
+For instance, the CRTC may undertake regulatory proceedings and could, at the end of such proceedings, impose administrative monetary penalties (AMPs) against non-compliant service providers.
 A first contravention can result in a penalty of up to $25,000 for individuals and of up to $10,000,000 in any other case.
 It should also be noted that a person can be held liable for a violation that is committed by an employee, agent or mandatary of that person.
 In addition, officers, directors, agents or mandataries of a corporation can be held responsible for a corporation’s violation in some circumstances.
-Appendix A includes additional details concerning the CCTS participation requirement and the Telecommunications Act.
+Appendix A includes additional details concerning the CCTS participation requirement and the Telecommunications Act (the Act).

-To prevent the CRTC from undertaking regulatory proceedings and taking further enforcement action against your business or any other responsible person, Haute‑Vitesse.com must become a participant in the CCTS and provide proof of that participation.
-As proof, please provide a copy of the CCTS letter confirming your business’s participation to the Chief of Consumer, Research and Communications by 29 June 2021 at the latest.
+To prevent the CRTC from undertaking regulatory proceedings and taking further enforcement action against you, your business or any other responsible person, Haute-Vitesse.com must become a participant in the CCTS and provide proof of that participation.
+As proof, please provide a copy of the CCTS letter confirming your business’s participation to the Chief of Consumer, Research and Communications by 10 August 2021 at the latest.

 If you have any questions concerning the CCTS registration process, contact Josée Thibault at the CCTS at 613-688-4752.
 If you have any specific questions concerning the participation requirement imposed by the CRTC or any of the requirements of the Telecommunications Act, contact Patrick Arseneau, Senior Analyst, Social and Consumer Policy, at 819-994-7993 or email@example.com.